13.10.2025

-The Ultimate Guide to Brand Archetypes: Harnessing Carl Jung’s Insights for Branding Success
+The Ultimate Guide to Brand Archetypes: Harnessing Jungian Psychology

-One powerful tool we use to achieve this is understanding and leveraging brand archetypes.
-Derived from Carl Jung’s theory of personality, these personas provide a framework for developing strong, resonant brand narratives and identities.
+One powerful tool we use to achieve this is our Brand Archetypes Framework, derived from Carl Jung’s theory of personality.
+This guide is an intro to the 12 Brand Archetypes, and their application as a framework for developing memorable, resonant brand identities.

-Pop the kettle on and settle in for an insightful read!
+Pop the kettle on and settle in! 📖☕️

 What Are Brand Archetypes?